ROSEN, A LEADING LAW FIRM, Encourages Shoals Technologies Group, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action - SHLS

-New York, New York--(Newsfile Corp. - March 27, 2024) - WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Shoals Technologies Group, Inc. (NASDAQ: SHLS) between May 17, 2022 and November 7, 2023, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 21, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Shoals Technologies Group, Inc. (NASDAQ: SHLS) between May 17, 2022 and November 7, 2023, both dates inclusive (the "Class Period"), of the important May 21, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased Shoals common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.